balazimax/Heart-Disease-Prediction-CDC-Dataset/README.md

 **Heart Disease Risk Prediction Using Machine Learning**

 This repository contains the code, methodology, and findings from my MSc dissertation:
-"Analysing the Risk of Heart Disease Associated with Co-morbidities Using Machine Learning and Prediction" (University of Wolverhampton, June 2025).
+"Analysing the Risk of Heart Disease Associated with Co-morbidities Using Machine Learning and Prediction" .

 **📖 Project Overview**